 The first four reasons relate to the credit card, and the rest relate to airline frequent flyer programs.

 In Australia, all credit cards which earn rewards have an annual fee.
 Unless you're a big spender, or the annual card fee is low, the total of all the annual card fees you are charged, over the years it takes to accumulate enough points for a flight, can often exceed the cost of the flight.
-This one factor alone can make credit cards an uneconomic way of earning points, considering that most banks offer non-rewards alternatives which are free of annual fees.
+This one factor alone can make credit cards an uneconomic way of earning points, considering that most banks also offer non-rewards credit cards with no annual fees.

 For example, you may earn a certain number of points (typically 1.0 or 0.5) for every dollar spent ... but only up to a certain limit each month, say $1000.
 Beyond that, each further dollar spent might only get half of these points per dollar.
 This makes it harder to accrue lots of points by spending big, such as for business purchases or spending on behalf of others.

 Even if a frequent-flyer credit card looks cost effective when you sign up, by the time you've saved enough points for a flight (which could be many years) it may have cost you much more than you expected and taken longer - thanks to the bank changing the conditions.
 There's an expression for this: moving the goalposts.
 Here are some examples I've experienced:

 These periods usually coincide with the times when people most want to fly, such as holiday periods.
 Bad luck if you're a student or teacher and can only go away during the school holidays!
 Naturally an airline won't want to "give away" a seat in a time of high demand, when it can be sure of selling every seat to customers paying with money.

 The number of seats on a flight which are available for redemption with points is limited to what is probably a small number (exact numbers seem to be a closely guarded secret).
 This means you could try to redeem your hard-won points well in advance, yet be denied a seat on a flight, even though that flight might still be mostly empty.